HeirOfNorton/portfolio/evidence/libr260a/storytime.md

 branch is the largest library in the system.
 Renovated in 2010, it holds over 340,000 items and includes a community room that can sit up to 125 people, where its storytimes are held ("Ramsey County Libraries" 2011).
-According to the library's branch manager Bill Michel, the Roseville branch serves as a hub and repository for the entire Ramsey County Library system, as well as the eight other library systems serving the Twin Cities (personal communication, Sep.
+According to the library's branch manager B--- M------, the Roseville branch serves as a hub and repository for the entire Ramsey County Library system, as well as the eight other library systems serving the Twin Cities (personal communication, Sep.
 28, 2011).
 While it primarily